 In DANCR, two critical and artistic AI systems (improAI, transferAI) have been developed and made accessible for arts-based research with the DANCR tool (a variable assemblage of AI systems, sensor system, hybrid space, virtual and physical robots).

-The “improAI” is based on a KNN algorithm framework (k-nearest neighbour) and triv decisions on subsequent movements by means of dynamic degrees of similarity and dissimilarity in relation to the previous movements in real time.
+The “improvAI” is based on a KNN algorithm framework (k-nearest neighbour) and triv decisions on subsequent movements by means of dynamic degrees of similarity and dissimilarity in relation to the previous movements in real time.
 The algorithm framework makes it possible to generate models with a complex set of artistic parameters using motion data of strictly one individual dancer: no use of big data but instead of the minimum amount of data necessary to make the improAI work for the particular dancer.
 By that, a potentially infinite number of different AI-models can be trained.
 Next, each of those generated AI-models can be controlled in real-time according to artistic premises, while following specific dance-research interests or doing a stage performance.
 The objective of the extensive AI is to provide dancers with the opportunity of radical individuality in the development phase.

 The “transferAI” is based on a NST algorithm (neural style transfer) and works with data sets of two dancers at the same time.
 It transforms the qualities of a person’s movement data and transfers it to the movement data of the other.
 The objective of this AI is to provide dance researchers with the opportunity to advance to and strategically explore unknown yet not accidentally random movements, within the contemporary dance discourse.